How Large is the Music Education Industry?

 We live in an era where music is everywhere, and interest in it — and exposure to it — is at an all-time high.

-At any given moment millions are watching performances on YouTube or downloading the latest songs from Bruno Mars, Beyoncé or Taylor Swift on iTunes.
+At any given moment millions are watching performances on YouTube or streaming the latest songs from Bruno Mars, Beyoncé or Taylor Swift.
 Yet, it’s not looking very good for music education in our schools.
 From New York to California to Florida, music programs such as marching band, glee club and orchestra are getting cut drastically or slashed altogether.

 Meanwhile, the power of music in our culture just gets stronger and stronger.
 When “American Idol” rolls into a city, an average of 10,000 aspiring stars show up, willing to wait for many hours for the opportunity to perform in front of the judges.